etsangsplk/sputter/docstring/when.md

     (println "x is big")
     (len x))

-If the symbol `when-not` is used instead of `when`, then the predicate is evaluated and the block will be evaluated only if result is not truthy
+If the symbol /when-not/ is used instead of /when/, then the predicate is evaluated and the block will be evaluated only if result is not truthy